d3/d3-selection/README.md

 var b = d3.selectAll("p").selectAll("b");
 ```

-If the *selector* is a function, it is evaluated for each selected element, in order, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
+If the *selector* is a function, it is evaluated for each selected element, in order, being passed the current datum (*d*), the current index (*i*), and the current group (*nodes*), with *this* as the current DOM element.
 It must return an array of elements (or a pseudo-array, such as a NodeList), or the empty array if there are no matching elements.
 For example, to select the previous and next siblings of each paragraph:

 ```js
 var sibling = d3.selectAll("p").selectAll(function() {